kormang/kormang.github.io/_posts/2025-01-12-AC-part2-layers-of-abstraction.md

 author: kormang
 ---

-This post introduce you to the following observation:
+This post will introduce you to the following observation:

 **Just as any program written using iteration can be rewritten using recursion, any program that uses event handlers (callbacks) can be rewritten using polling or "async functions" (coroutines).
 There is no better approach, there is only more convenient approach for specific use case and situation.**